The Best Kept Secret in the Pacific

-Every photo reveals an unspoilt paradise complete with beachside bars, good looking locals and endless sands, but what else have the islands got to offer us gap year folk?
+Every photo reveals an unspoilt paradise complete with beachside bars, good looking locals and endless sands.
+But what else have the islands got to offer us gap year folk?

-1. It's a haven for divers
+1. They are a haven for divers

 The crazy canyon, cave and wreck diving are among the best things to do on the Cook Islands.
-Warm water temperatures, brilliant visibility and vibrant corals make this the perfect place to practice your deep sea diving however good you are.
+Warm water temperatures, brilliant visibility and vibrant corals make this the perfect place to practice your deep sea diving, however good you are.

-2. They make cool stuff
+2. The locals make cool stuff

-Locally made handicrafts like the woven rito hat (made from coconut palms), the pareu (wrap around skirt) and the black pearls will all go down well with your friends back home, or just treat yourself - you deserve it.
+Locally made handicrafts like the woven rito hat (made from coconut palms), the pareu (wrap around skirt) and the black pearls will all go down well with your friends back home.
+Or just treat yourself - you deserve it.

-3. Adventure seekers will love it
+3. Adventure seekers will love them

 With kayaking, horse riding through the Papua waterfall, surfing and sailing on offer there's no chance of boredom on the Cook Islands.
 Don't leave without trekking the ancestral warpaths of Rarotonga or windsurfing on Muri Beach either.